oppia/oppia-web-developer-docs/Validation-of-handler-args.md

             }
 }
 ```
-**Example when default value is not provided**: Suppose make_community_owned is an optional argument which should not take any default value if no value for that arg is provided in the request/payload.
-In that case, the schema for ‘make_community_owned’ should look like:
+**Example when default value is not provided**: Suppose "make_community_owned" is an optional argument which should not take any default value if no value for that arg is provided in the request/payload.
+In that case, the schema for "make_community_owned" should look like:
 ```
 {
 'PUT':{